Ethernet implementation modes

-- Client: The application acts as a client and opens a connection to the passively waiting readers.
+- Host as client: The application acts as a client and opens a connection to the passively waiting readers.

-- Server: The application acts as a server that waits for readers to open a connection when certain events occur.
+- Host as server: The application acts as a server that waits for readers to open a connection when certain events occur.

 |